The best water softener systems will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

 Hard water is removed using an ion-exchange process that removes the magnesium and calcium that cause hard water.
 By eliminating this hard water, you will extend the lifespan of all your plumbing and appliances.

-This particular system uses a meter-based regeneration process.
+This water softener system uses a meter-based regeneration process.
 This measures all the water that you use and only regenerates when necessary.
 If your water needs increase, the system will automatically regenerate more often to meet your demands.

 The valves on these systems have a 5-year warranty and have been tested to work continuously for up to 27 years!

-This product is ranked as one of the leading water softeners by The Spruce and MSN.
+This product is ranked as one of the best water softeners by The Spruce and MSN.
 Its popularity is mainly because it costs less than many of the cheapest salt-based chemical softeners available.

-Petite and inexpensive, this product is also easy to install.
+Petite and inexpensive, this water softener is also easy to install.
 You simply wrap the coils provided around your pipe, plug the device in, and your descaler is in immediate operation.

 This device uses electromagnetic force.
 This means that you’ll never have to worry about noise from machine regeneration or spend money replacing salt every few months.